LStranc/NotBattleship/README.md

 _Range of View_ = 1

 #### Abilities:
-The Aircraft Carrier has planes which will attack every single enemy boat that is within its view, not just the boat in front of it.
+The Aircraft Carrier has planes which will attack every single enemy boat that is within its personal view (of 1), not just the boat in front of it.
 Although the planes do have a slight chance of being shot down which removes the ability of this boat to attack anymore.

 ### Battleship